 Although a fault-based insurance system can result in greater financial compensation paid to injured victims, fault must be proven before an insurance company will issue a payout.
 In a no-fault state, on the other hand, a victim can recover through his or her own insurance company without having to establish fault.

 Proving that another driver was distracted may take assistance from a distracted driving lawyer.
 Evidence of driver distraction can come in the form of pictures of the inside of the other driver’s cab at the scene, eyewitness statements, accident reconstruction and the driver’s cell phone records.
 If your attorney can successfully prove the other driver was distracted and this caused your crash, you could receive financial compensation for several different losses from that driver’s insurance provider.

 What Damages Are Available in a Distracted Driving Accident Claim?

 A successful car accident case in Arizona can lead to a payout for both economic and noneconomic losses.
 Economic losses may include property damage repairs, lost wages, medical expenses, and rental car costs.
 Noneconomic damages can refer to physical pain and suffering, emotional distress, and mental anguish.
-Get an accurate evaluation of your case’s value before negotiating with an insurance company.
+Working with an experienced Glendale car accident lawyer can help you get an accurate evaluation of your case’s value before negotiating with an insurance company.

-Speak to a Distracted Driving Accident Attorney Today
+Speak to a Glendale Distracted Driving Accident Attorney Today

 If you’ve been injured in a distracted driving accident in Glendale, Arizona, seek assistance from the experienced distracted driving lawyers at MDK Law Group.
 We understand how these cases work and how to maximize case outcomes for our clients.
-We will work closely with you through every phase of your case to make sure that you have everything you need.
+Our Glendale personal injury lawyers will work closely with you through every phase of your case to make sure that you have everything you need.
 Start with a free initial consultation at our local law office.
 Call (623) 225-5635 or send us a message through our website to request yours.